ericpruitt/wcwidth.awk/README.md

 wcwidth.awk
 ===========

-This AWK library provides a "wcwidth" function that accepts a string as its only argument and returns the number of columns needed to display the string.
+The standard "length" function in AWK counts the number of characters in a string which does not necessarily correspond to the visual width of the string.
-Unlike POSIX's [_wcwidth(3)_][wcwidth.3], the argument to this library's "wcwidth" function can be any number of characters long.
-Bytes in invalid UTF-8 sequences are treated as "�" which means they have a width of 1.
+This AWK library provides functions that can be used to determine the width of UTF-8 characters even on interpreters that are not multi-byte safe.
+In addition to reimplementations of the POSIX functions [_wcwidth(3)_][wcwidth.3] and [_wcswidth(3)_][wcswidth.3], this library provides a "columns" function with graceful degradation in the presence of characters that would cause the POSIX functions to return -1.

-The code is written to be as portable as possible.
-If the AWK interpreter processing the library does not have native support for multi-byte characters, the library will fall back to using its own UTF-8 logic.
-The library has been successfully tested with the following AWK implementations:
+The library is written so as to be portable across AWK interpreters; if the interpreter does not have native support for multi-byte characters, the library will fall back to using its own UTF-8 logic.
+This library has been successfully tested with these AWK implementations:

 - [BusyBox AWK][busybox]
 - [GNU Awk][gawk]